matham/rotpy/README.rst

 the Spinnaker SDK and then installing RotPy from source.

 Either way, you'll likely need to install the **Spinnaker drivers** so that the cameras are recognized.
-Please download it from `here <https://www.flir.com/products/spinnaker-sdk/>`_ and follow the instructions to install the drivers if the cameras are not found.
+Please download it from `their website <https://www.flir.com/products/spinnaker-sdk/>`_ and follow the instructions to install the drivers if the cameras are not found.

 Pre-compiled wheels